 conda activate checkv

-You will find the pre-downloaded database in $VIROME/checkv-db-v1.5/
+You will find the pre-downloaded database in $DB/checkv-db-v1.5/

 :information_source: How to download the checkV database at home?